 What is it about family groups cooking together on campsites that fills me with mild dread?
-Couldn’t my next camping trip with extended family have the potential to be like a scene from an italian olive oil commercial?
+Couldn’t my next camping trip with extended family have the potential to be like a scene from an italian movie?
 Generations gathered around long picnic tables, dining under the stars with platters laden with delicious treats, glasses chinking, candles twinkling, smiles and laughter for hours as the sun gently sets.
 The children giggling quietly in their seats and everyone having a marvellous time… or could it?

 In reality, I know some of the children in our group have great anxiety over food.
 As parents, my sisters and I all have different approaches to how strict we are with our kids at mealtimes.
 Within our group of twelve we have meat lovers, vegetarians, diabetics, fussy children, sensory children, gluten free, wheat free, dairy free people, lactose-intolerant people … all these needs associated with food!